MicrosoftDocs/Advertising-docs/BingAds/hotel-service/code-example-hotel-groups.md

                 Console.WriteLine("\n" + e.Message);

                 // If the request is bad, the API returns the errors in the
-                // body of the request.
+                // body of the response.

                 if (response != null &&
                     (HttpStatusCode.BadRequest == response.StatusCode))